 4. Boost productivity

 When your staff is excessively stressed, their productivity suffers.
-Offering wellness as part of your company policy makes employees more likely to seek out healthy ways to manage their stress.
+Offering wellness as part of your company policy makes employees more likely to seek healthy ways to manage stress.
 These health-conscious initiatives will remove potential productivity issues before they arise.

 5. Promote a healthier workforce